mrh9663-del/rlac/_pages/assignment-1.md

 This shows that in the older texts, control usually refers to operating or commanding physical machines or weapons.
 Control is something you hold with your hands, not something embedded in software or surveillance systems.

 ![Figure 3: Network graph showing collocations of the word "control."]({{ site.baseurl }}/assets/images/Unknown-2.png)

+*Figure 3: Network graph showing collocations of the word "control."*

 ⸻